ekkus93/sparkle_motion/docs/ARCHITECTURE.md

 - Rate limiting follows the token-bucket guidance from the Implementation
 	Tasks: per-tenant/user keys, configurable refill, queue-or-fail semantics, and backlog guards to surface `PlanResourceError` when the queue is full.
+- Rate limiter implementation status: because the runtime is explicitly single-user/single-job, we are **not** implementing token-bucket + queue mechanics yet.
+The spec remains documented for the future multi-tenant workstream, and this note serves as the authoritative deferral.
 - QA policy flows call `qa_qwen2vl.inspect_frames()` both pre-render (when reference images exist) and post-render with structured `QAReport` parsing.
 - Dedupe relies on the SQLite-backed `RecentIndex` APIs listed earlier; the